 I really really wanted to buy a home in a walkable neighborhood.
 Unfortunately, most of the walkable neighborhoods in Savannah are either too close to a bad neighborhood for comfort or priced above 200K.
 But walkability may be a must have for you.
 If you want to be car free or bike to work, you need to buy a home in a neighborhood that allows you that option.

-When we moved to Savannah, Jonathan didn’t have a job or a car.
+I moved to Savannah with an ex, and he didn’t have a job or a car.
 Unfortunately (for him) the home I chose was in the way back of the neighborhood.
 That meant he had to walk almost a mile just to get to the bus stop!
 Even worse, the bus routes through our neighbor were very sparse, so he’d spend hours riding the bus just to go a few miles!
 Talk about a waste of time!
-Luckily, he has a car now and doesn’t have to worry about these things, but if you don’t have a car you definitely want to make sure the neighborhood you chose has ample transportation.
+If you don’t have a car you definitely want to make sure the neighborhood you chose has ample transportation.

-Does your neighborhood have an HOA?
+Does your neighborhood have an Home Owner’s Association (HOA)?
 If so, what types of amenities do they offer?
 Which are important to you?
 Some HOA’s offer clubhouses, pools, fitness centers, and parks.
 Some don’t offer anything.
 If any of these items are important to you, you can probably find an HOA that has them.

 In my opinion, amenities also include local shopping.
 Is there a grocery store close to your potential new home?
 How far are you willing to travel to pick up a gallon of milk?
 Do carry-out restaurants deliver to your neighborhood?
 These are things that may be important to you.
-It would suck to buy a house only to realize that your favorite pizza company refuses to deliver.
+It would suck to buy a house only to realize that your favorite pizza joint refuses to deliver to your new area.
 Whether that’s a deal breaker or not is up to you, but you should know before you buy.

 I mentioned HOAs when I was talking about neighborhoods, but they do far more than just provide some cool things for the neighborhood.
 They can also provide some really ridiculous rules.
 Did you know that most HOAs in Savannah don’t allow you to have an RV in your driveway or on the street?
 Seriously?
 Some HOAs are really strict about stupid things, like the length of your grass or whether there is a spot on the side of your house.
 Others won’t let you make any improvements on your home without their approval.

 There are some benefits to living in a community with an HOA though.
-An HOA generally helps keep the property values up.
+They generally help keep the property values up.
 Most of the stupid rules are to the benefit of the community as a whole…the entire point is to ensure that values don’t drop.
-Read through the HOA manual of your new community before committing to a purchase.
-Make sure you can live with the rules.
+One of the most helpful tips for home buyers is to read through the HOA manual of your new community before committing to a purchase.
+Make sure you can live with the rules, because life will be miserable for you if you can’t.

-The inspection process is where we failed epically in buying our second home.
-I like to say it wasn’t our fault though, its hard to find time to take a trip across the country for a home inspection when you are trying to sell a house and move.
+The inspection process is where I failed epically in buying my second home.
+I like to say it wasn’t my fault though, its hard to find time to take a trip across the country for a home inspection when you are trying to sell a house and move.
 But it’s definitely not a step that I would ever skip again!

-We didn’t technically skip the inspection.
-We just trusted a representative from our real estate company to be there and catch any problems.
-The issue with that is the realtor isn’t us.
-They don’t know what we’d call a problem.
+Technically, I didn’t skip the inspection.
+I just trusted a representative from my real estate company to be there and catch any problems.
+The issue with that is the realtor isn’t me.
+They don’t know what I’d call a problem.
 And they are probably more concerned with ensuring that the sale doesn’t fall through than they are with identifying major problems!

 There were a few huge easy to identify issues with the house that were not caught during the inspection.
 The sprinkler system had a major leak.
 The garage door didn’t work.
 Water seeped into the garage whenever it rained (maybe not easily identifiable until it rains, but whatever).
-If we were present during the inspection, we would have easily caught the fact that the garage door didn’t work, and could have had the previous owners fix it before we moved in.
+If I was present during the inspection, I would have easily caught the fact that the garage door didn’t work, and could have had the previous owners fix it before I moved in.
+I made sure to be present during the inspection of my third home (though that was a bit of a fixer – so I expected problems!)

 Don’t let your brain fool you!
 You’d be just as happy living in the 190K house as you would be living in the 210K house, as long as both meet your basic requirements.
 You don’t need a luxury jet hot tub.
 It would be nice, yeah, but you could always install it in the cheaper house for less than 20K.
 Be realistic and don’t get swept up in the “I have to have it” mentality.
 That’s how they get you!